HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_imagepullsecrets.md

 In addition, reference your Cloud Provider documentation on how to create `ImagePullSecrets`.

+!!! note
-**Note:** Ensure that the `ImagePullSecret` has been created in the same namespace that your DX deployment is installed to.
+    Ensure that the `ImagePullSecret` has been created in the same namespace that your DX deployment is installed to.

 ## Configure deployment to use ImagePullSecrets